Crisol-de-Cuerda-tradicional/crisolWebsite/src/content/en/registration.md

 ## Discounts available!

 We have discounts available for families and friends coming together.
-Check them out in our [discounts section](#discounts)!
+Check them out in our **discounts section**!

 ## Prices